Facebook Ads Insights Tool

 Introduction

-Denmark’s cost per app install (CPI) in 2025 tells a dramatic, front‑loaded story: exceptionally high early-year costs that cascade downward into midyear parity—and then an undercut of the global benchmark by July.
-While the global market moved upward overall, Denmark pivoted from a Q1 spike to a steep, sustained decline.
+The headline in the Denmark market is a sharp reversal: cost per app install started the year dramatically above the global benchmark, then cascaded month after month to sit below the world average by July.
+The arc runs from a Q1 peak to a Q3 trough, with unusually large month-to-month swings that dwarf global volatility.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in Denmark compared to the global benchmark.

 The story in the data